32h8/myrsa/README.md

 # myrsa

-Tool for file encryption using RSA algorithm without padding (aka “textbook RSA”).
-Written in Haskell.
+Tool for file encryption using RSA algorithm with OAEP padding.
+Written in Haskell The hash function used is SHA256.
 Note: This is an experimental tool for educational purposes.
-Encryption input is processed in blocks of max size 255 bytes.
-The last block might be filled using [method from PKCS #7](https://datatracker.ietf.org/doc/html/rfc2315#section-10.3).

 ## Examples